superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 You don't require high-end equipment, powerful GPUs, or ML and data science experts.
 Thanks to pre-trained machine learning models, you can create an intuitive semantic search application right within your browser, on a local machine, tailored to your data.
 You also don't need library installations or complex configurations for end-users.
 And you can start immediately.

-The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be in a specific practical instance.
+The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be in a specific instance.
 But it's also more generally an illustration of how you can operationalize vector embeddings for practical use cases.

 Intrigued?
 Ready to start building?

 ## Let's build an intuitive semantic search app!

 Our component is an intuitive semantic search application you can build right within your web browser, and tailored to your data.
-It combines React, TensorFlow.js, and Material-UI, and provides a user-friendly interface for generating and visualizing sentence embeddings.
+It produces and visualizes sentence embeddings in a user-friendly interface.

-We will take a user input text, split it into sentences, and generate vector embeddings for each sentence using TensorFlow.js.
+We will take a user input text, split it into sentences, and derive vector embeddings for each sentence using TensorFlow.js.
 To assess the quality of our embeddings, we will generate a similarity matrix mapping the similarity between all our vector pairs as as a colorful heatmap.
 Our component enables this by managing all the necessary state and UI logic.

 Let's take a closer look at the parts of our component.